open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 </a>
 <details><summary>What happened?</summary>

-The generated file structure then is:
+The generated file structure is:

 ```shell
 $ tree ca-hello-world